-Columbia College is an independent not-for-profit college with over 85 years of history.
-Since 1936 the College has helped students find their voice with the confidence to use it in ways that will better their future.
-As a registered charity, all revenues and resources are invested into education.
-The College has supported students from all different backgrounds with unique initiatives to enable their success.
+Columbia College, established in 1936, is an independent not-for-profit institution dedicated to empowering students to find their voice and use it confidently to shape their future.
+As a registered charity, all revenues and resources are reinvested into education.
+The College has a rich history of supporting students from diverse backgrounds through unique initiatives aimed at fostering their success.

-In 2018 the College community made a decision to leverage and expand activities aligned with the College's charitable status.
-The three Centres described below enable the College to reinvest resources, donations, and proceeds from our partnerships into helping students from all backgrounds to succeed.
+In 2018, the College community decided to enhance activities aligned with its charitable status.
+Three Centers were established to further this mission, enabling reinvestment of resources, donations, and proceeds from partnerships to support the success of students from all backgrounds.